Ecdar/Ecdar-GUI/README.md

 The controllers contain the business logic of the system.
 They function as the link between the UI and the abstractions.
 This is implemented such that an action performed to an element in the UI triggers a method inside the controller, which then alters the state of the related abstraction.

 They implement the `Initializable` interface and are initialized through their associated presentation when an instance of that is instantiated.
-Hierarchically, a presentation therefor contains a controller.
+Hierarchically, a presentation therefore contains a controller.

 Each controller controls an instance of its related abstraction.
 If an action to one element should affect another element, this effect is enforced through the controller.